 The liberal view regarding end-of-life situations is that individuals should be morally and legally permitted to decide whether to terminate their lives by either active or passive means.
 Here are the principle arguments for active euthanasia, which, again, also apply to suicide and assisted death.

 1. Exercising Autonomy: people have a right to control their lives and choose their own means of dying.
-The idea of autonomy (which literally means self-rule) is a foundational component of a free society.
+The idea of autonomy, which literally means self-rule, is a foundational component of a free society.
 So long as my actions don’t harm others, I should be free to direct my life as I so choose, and this freedom extends to end-of-life situations.
 A criticism of this argument is that, while autonomy is an important moral ideal, no one has full autonomy.
 Our actions are always restricted by competing interests of society.
 Suppose, for example, that our society lacks the ability to construct a safe active euthanasia policy that protects the interests of those who are most vulnerable to abuse.
 In such a case, society’s interests in protecting vulnerable people might outweigh the autonomy of those who desire active euthanasia.

 2. Dying with Dignity: people have a right to conduct their lives with dignity and, when possible, to choose a dignifying way of dying.
 Like autonomy, the idea of human dignity is a foundational value of society.
 We should not be forced to endure degrading and humiliating situations in any component of our lives, and this includes the manner in which we die.
-End-of-life situations can be horribly degrading when patients lose control of their bodily functions and their ability to cope with excruciating pain.
+End-of-life situations can be especially degrading when patients lose control of their bodily functions and their ability to cope with excruciating pain.
 A criticism of this argument is that, while dignity is an important ideal, there are limits to what we can expect when claiming a right to dignity.
-Our jobs, for example, will always involve some indignity, as anyone who works on an assembly line or in customer service knows very well.
+Our jobs, for example, will always involve some indignity, as anyone who works on an assembly line or in customer service knows well.
 The best we can hope for is to reduce indignities as much as our circumstances allow.
-In end-of-life situations, efforts should certainly be made to reduce indignities for patients, but this by itself does not mean that patients can demand death through active euthanasia.
+In end-of-life situations, efforts should be made to reduce indignities for patients, but this by itself does not mean that patients can demand death through active euthanasia.

 4. The Golden Rule: active euthanasia is supported by the Golden Rule.
 That is, I should do to others as I would want done to me.
 If I was in an end-of-life situation, I would want someone to kill me.
 Thus, treating others the same way, I should permit active euthanasia for others who are in end-of-life situations.
 A criticism of this argument is that the Golden Rule does not apply to all of our desires, particularly desperate ones.
 I may desperately want you to give me a million dollars, or a heroin fix, or an army of slaves to do my bidding.
-However, this doesn’t mean that I should reciprocate by giving you these things when you desperately desire them.
-The Golden Rule does suggest that I must give desperate people help and show them kindness, since that’s what I’d want, but it does not hold me hostage to their specific requests.
+However, this does not mean that I should reciprocate by giving you these things when you desperately desire them.
+The Golden Rule does suggest that I must give desperate people help and show them kindness, since that is what I would want, but it does not hold me hostage to their specific requests.

 A Middle Ground

-On both sides of the euthanasia debate, there is great sympathy for people in end-of-life situations, and a shared conviction that artificially prolonging the lives of such people is not good.
+On both sides of the euthanasia debate, there is sympathy for people in end-of-life situations, and a shared conviction that artificially prolonging the lives of such people is not good.
 Hospice programs are widely available, and passive euthanasia policies are becoming more generous.
 Thus, there is already much middle ground on this issue, perhaps more so than with other controversial moral issues.
-The sticky issue, though, is how we should deal with the more aggressive measures of assisted death and active euthanasia.
+The critical question, though, is how we should deal with the more aggressive measures of assisted death and active euthanasia.
 How far should the U.S. go?
 As a whole, the U.S. is more conservative than the Netherlands, and it is unlikely that Dutch policies regarding active euthanasia will be duplicated in the U.S. any time soon.
 Further, worries about potential abuses of legalized active euthanasia are at least somewhat justifiable.
 If the U.S. is to move in a more liberal direction, particularly with assisted death, which seems inevitable, it makes sense to first learn from the mistakes of places like the Netherlands.

 . . .
 More than eight years of experience in the state of Oregon has demonstrated that risks to patients are not realized when a carefully drafted law is in place.
 In light of the Oregon experience, even previously staunch opponents have recognized that continued opposition to such a law can only be based on personal moral or religious grounds.
 The State of Vermont recently concluded, after thorough review of the Oregon experience, that: “it is [quite] apparent from credible sources in and out of Oregon that the Death with Dignity Act has not had an adverse impact on end-of-life care and in all probability has enhanced the other options.”